 Connecting people who care with causes that matter.

 Starved Rock Country Community Foundation is a 501(c)3 non-profit organization dedicated to improving and maintaining the quality of life for residents in and around LaSalle, Bureau and Putnam counties in Illinois.
-Through the generosity of our donors who support our mission to connect people who care with causes that matter, SRCCF has received more than $6.1 million in total contributions and has distributed $2.2 million through nearly 200 grants to charitable organizations, scholarships and disaster relief funds.
+Through the generosity of our donors who support our mission to connect people who care with causes that matter, SRCCF has received more than $6.1 million in total contributions and has distributed $3.01 million through over 200 grants to charitable organizations, scholarships and disaster relief funds.

 Are you curious about how Community Foundations compare to Commercial and Private Foundations?
 Check out these comparison graphics!